VincentG1201/DobotMG400-Realsense-YOLOv8-Precise-HandEye/README.md

 > 📏 **Planes:** For best results, the chessboard and target objects should lie on the same physical working plane (Z-height).

 ---

+### If you find this project useful or build upon it, feel free to star the repo ⭐ 😁